tamarin-prover/tamarin-prover/manual/src/003_example.md

 Modeling security properties
 ---------------------------

-The security properties are defined over traces of the action facts of a protocol execution.
+Security properties are defined over traces of the action facts of a protocol execution.

-First, we specify an additional axiom that restricts the set of considered traces.
+First, we specify an additional axiom that restricts the set of traces considered.
 In this example, we restrict our attention to traces where all equality checks succeed.
-In detail the following axiom says that for all parameters `x`, `y` to the `Eq` action fact at some time point `i` it has to be the case that `x=y`.
+In detail, the following axiom says that for all parameters `x`, `y` to the `Eq` action fact at some time point `i`, it must be the case that `x=y`.

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=68 upper=68}
 ~~~~

 Note that the order between axioms and lemmas does not matter.
 All axioms are always available/assumed in the proofs of all security properties.
 Now we have two lemmas, the first on the secrecy of session key secrecy from the client point of view.
 The lemma `Client_session_key_secrecy` says that it cannot be that a client has set up a session key `k` with a server `S` and the adversary learned that `k` unless the adversary performed a long-term key reveal on the server `S`.
-The second lemma `Client_auth` specifies client authentication, which is that for all session keys `k` that the clients have setup with a server `S` there must be a server that has answered the request, or the adversary has performed a long-term key reveal on `S` previously in time.
+The second lemma `Client_auth` specifies client authentication.
+This is the statement that, for all session keys `k` that the clients have setup with a server `S`, there must be a server that has answered the request or the adversary has previously performed a long-term key reveal on `S`.

 ~~~~ {.tamarin slice="code/Tutorial.spthy" lower=70 upper=94}
 ~~~~